anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ### 1.2 Kinesis Data Firehose

-* Firehose is near-real-time, min 60s latency
-* Can read up to 1MB
-* Can use a Lambda for transformation, during the streaming
-* All failed data, source records, transformation failures, can go to another S3 bucket

-Producers:

-* Kinesis data stream

-Destinations
+Near real-time streaming service with no storage, min 60s latency and can use Lambda for transformation.

-* S3
+S3 as destination:
-  * buffer size range is from 1MB to 128MB. buffer interval is from 60s to 90s. firehose can raise buffer size dynamically. data delivery failures, auto retries up to 24h

 * By default, firehose-s3 default prefix is already based on year,months,day,hour. if we have many devices, we want to use custom prefix based on device and date (in our example, once a day)
 * If the queries are limited to one day's logs, rotate directories daily
-* Redshift (first S3, then copy through S3)
-* OpenSearch
-* Also 3rd party destinations like datadog, splunk, mongodb
-* also custom destinations, like http endpoint
-* **Lambda is not a possible destination**

 Firehose accumulates records in a buffer, which is flushed based on time and size rules.
 If size, if you make the rule of 32mb, then if that buffer size is reached, it's flushed. for time, if you set 2mins, it's flushed every 2mins.
-It can automatically increase the buffer size to increase throughput.
+Firehose can automatically increase the buffer size to increase throughput.
 For high throughput scenarios, use buffer size limit.
 For low throughput, use buffer time limit.

+* If the Firehose delivery stream has scaled, there might be more files in the destination
+* When data delivery to destination is falling behind data writing to a delivery stream, Firehose raises buffer size dynamically to catch up and make sure that all data is delivered to the destination.
+The size of delivered S3 objects might be larger than the specified buffer size
+* Firehose delivers smaller records than specified if compression is enabled on the Firehose delivery stream

+Firehose can be used to aggregate logs from different AWS accounts and receive their loggins in a centralized logging AWS account.
+Set up Kinesis Data Firehose in the logging account and then subscribe the delivery stream to CloudWatch Logs streams in each application AWS account via *subscription filters*.
+Persist the log data in an Amazon S3 bucket inside the logging AWS account

 Security: